xcontcom/perfect-shuffle/docs/article.md

 Here are the "card tricks" we got.
 I think we can stop here for now (you can shuffle three-dimensional matrices, but that's another time), (if any of the grasshoppers want to look at shuffling three-dimensional matrices - [script](https://xcont.com/perfectshuffle/fractal_3d_2.html) ([shuffle1d.html](https://github.com/xcontcom/perfect-shuffle/blob/main/fractal_3d_2.html) in the repository)).

 ### Melody Generation
-I experimented with a melody generator using a genetic algorithm.
+I experimented with a [melody generator using a genetic algorithm](https://github.com/xcontcom/perfect-shuffle-music).
 Each melody consists of note genes.
 Random shuffling produces cacophony, but Perfect Shuffle creates intriguing melodies.
-(Repository link to be added.)

 ---